Rasmitha-09/AWS-Terraform-Task/terraform-aws-infrastructure (2)/README.md

 # Project Structure

-terraform-aws-infrastructure/

-modules/
+The repo is organized into a terraform-aws-infrastructure/ folder.

-    vpc/ → Creates VPC, subnets, and Internet Gateway ec2/ → Creates EC2 instance with IAM role s3/ → Creates S3 bucket for logs
+Inside, there's a modules/ directory with three subfolders: vpc/ handles the VPC, subnets, and Internet Gateway setup; e c2/ takes care of spinning up the EC2 instance along with its IAM role; and s3/ sets up the S3 bucket used for storing logs.

-environments/
-    dev/ → Development environment configuration prod/ → Production environment configuration

-README.md

----
+For environment configs, there's an environments/ folder with separate dev/ and prod/ directories.
+A README.md lives at the root.

 # Environments